aeon-toolkit/aeon/docs/mentoring.md

 3. Herrmann, M., Tan, C.W., Salehi, M. and Webb, G.I., 2023.
 Proximity Forest 2.0: A
 new effective and scalable similarity-based classifier for time series. arXiv preprint arXiv:2304.05800.

+#### 4. Improved HIVE-COTE implementation

+Mentors: Matthew Middlehurst ({user}`MatthewMiddlehurst`) and Tony Bagnall ({user}`TonyBagnall`)

+##### Description

+The Hierarchical Vote Collective of Transformation-based Ensembles (HIVE-COTE) [1,2,3] is a time series classifier that has claims to be state-of-the-art, particularly in terms of probabilistic estimates [4].
+There have been several iterations that use different base classifiers but they all share the same design basic: classifiers using different representations are combined in a weighted meta-ensemble [4].
+There are two HIVE-COTE implementations currently in `aeon`: HIVE-COTEV1 [2] and HIVECOTEV2 [3].
+This project will involve combining these into a single estimator, modularising the ensemble stage and possibly experimenting with alternative structures.
+This can easily develop into a research project.

+##### Project stages

+1. Learn about `aeon` best practices, coding standards and testing policies.
+2. Study the HIVE-COTE algorithm and previous `aeon` implementation.
+3. Combine the HIVE-COTEV1 and HIVE-COTEV2 classifiers into a single classifier configurable into different versions through the constructor.
+4. Restructure the ensemble stage to allow easy experimentation with variants.

+##### References

+1. A Bagnall, J Lines, J Hills, A Bostrom, Time-series classification with COTE: the collective of transformation-based ensembles, IEEE Transactions on Knowledge and Data Engineering 27 (9), 2522-2535
+2. M Middlehurst, J Large, M Flynn, J Lines, A Bostrom, A Bagnall, HIVE-COTE 2.0: a new meta ensemble for time series classification, Machine Learning 110 (11), 3211-3243
+3. J Lines, S Taylor, A Bagnall, Time series classification with HIVE-COTE: The hierarchical vote collective of transformation-based ensembles, ACM Transactions on Knowledge Discovery from Data (TKDD) 12 (5), 1-35
+4. Middlehurst, M., Schäfer, P. and Bagnall, A., 2023.
+Bake off redux: a review and experimental evaluation of recent time series classification algorithms. arXiv preprint arXiv:2304.13029.

 ### Forecasting